 Click here for a table presenting historical information about The First Bancorp.

 The First Bancorp not only has a strong earnings history, it also has a long-term record of sharing earnings with its shareholders.
 For many investors, cash dividends have become increasingly important given the mixed equity returns seen in the broad market during recent years and the favorable tax treatments that cash dividends receive.

-During the second quarter of 2018, the Company declared a cash dividend of 29 cents per share, an increase of $0.05 or 21% from the dividend paid during the last four quarters.
+During the third quarter of 2018, the Company declared a cash dividend of 29 cents per share.
 We continue to pay our quarterly dividend because of the importance of this to the majority of our shareholders.
-Our dividend payout ratio for the second quarter 2018 was 54.72%.
-Based on the June 30, 2018 closing price of $28.22 per share, our annualized dividend yield was an attractive 4.11%.
+Our dividend payout ratio for the third quarter 2018 was 51.57%.
+Based on the September 30, 2018 closing price of $28.97 per share, our annualized dividend yield was an attractive 4.00%.

 Click here for a table showing quarterly and annual historical information about The First Bancorp dividends.

 Over the past ten years, net income for The First Bancorp has increased $9.1 million, from $14.0 million in 2008 to $19.6 million in 2017.
 The Company's total assets grew slightly over $0.5 million, during the period.

 It is the result of a clear and focused strategy - opening new branches accompanied by organic growth within our established branch offices.
 In 2005, this growth was accelerated through the acquisition of FNB Bankshares of Bar Harbor, Maine, which added nearly $230 million of assets to The First Bancorp.